 This is a quick roundup for what to pack for Guadeloupe:

-Plastic is your friend!
+Reusable waterproof items are your friend!
 Since Guadeloupe is known as the island of blue waters, there’s no doubt that you’ll want to pencil in some serious beach time.
 Play it safe with a waterproof phone case that can keep your phone from getting damaged, especially if you plan on taking vacation selfies.

 The rainy season starts in June and ends in November.
 It coincides with hurricane season, and in the later months the rain showers become sporadic.
 That means you could be on the beach having the time of your life and the next minute get poured on!